Hamzelot/lufi-docker/README.md

 How to use a Nginx proxy is described [here](https://framagit.org/fiat-tux/hat-softwares/lufi/-/wikis/installation#reverse-proxies).

-Important, set the environment variable "use_proxy" to 1
+!Important!
+Set the environment variable "use_proxy" to 1